hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	  * Homo-edges and hetero-edges carry different semantics
 	  * Captured edge semantics should be disparate

+	  **DisGNN**:
-	  Splitting the model into channels with each having their own relation type and aggregating into a singular model
+	  Splitting the model into channels with each having their own relation type and aggregating into a singular model produces a far more accurate final model.